 Originally, the Belt and Road Initiative didn’t include Latin America.
 Since January 2018, after a meeting with the Community of Latin American and Caribbean States, China’s government pledged to include Latin America in the BRI.

-Chile and Peru high on BRI agenda
+Chile and Panama high on BRI agenda

 China’s focus in Latin America to date has centered around Chile and Panama.
 Chile and China have maintained a Free Trade Agreement since 2005.
 Additionally, a Supplementary Agreement on Investments (SAI) signed in 2012 prohibits discrimination against Chinese investment in Chile.
 The SAI also protects Chinese investors from damages.
 This makes Chile a foothold for China to begin partnerships and negotiations on BRI development projects in Latin America.